 - Fixed Price – Agreements that have fixed payments based on completion of contractual requirements (i.e., milestones, deliverables).

-- Letter of Credit – Used with some federal Funding Agencies to draw down funds directly from a federal payment systems.
+- Letter of Credit – Used with some federal Funding Agencies to draw down funds directly from federal payment systems.
 NU performs a “draw” on a routine basis as costs are incurred on various grants and cooperative agreements awarded directly to NU by the Funding Agency.

 Prime Funding Agency – The entity from which the funds for the project originate when receiving a subaward or subcontract from a Pass-Through Entity (PTE).